-The Village will also need to be cautious as we continue to operate in an economic environment that has been very much affected by the worldwide COVID-19 pandemic of 2020.
-Management has communicated the need to delay expenditures for certain items that are not a priority at this time until the economic conditions improve.
-Management will continue to control expenses in order to provide quality services to our residents.
+The Village will also need to be cautious as we continue to operate in an economic environment that has been very much affected by the worldwide COVID-19 pandemic.
+Management has communicated the need to hold off on expenditures for certain items that are not a priority at this time until economic conditions improve.